anandgithub27/music-transcription/README.md

 Music Transcription: A 112 Term Project
 ######################################

+This is best music transcription for music lover

 [A few notes on design]

 At the highest level, this project was supposed to be a sort-of Guitar Hero for actual instruments: